-5. Continue Juvenile Justice Reform
+4. Continue Juvenile Justice Reform

-Northern Rivers Family of Services appreciates the Governor's and the Legislature's continued commitment to improving New York's Juvenile Justice System.
-The past few Executive Budgets have eliminated costly and empty beds; enabled youth placed in nonsecure facilities to be placed closer to home; created a statutory funding mechanism for alternatives to detention and placement programs, and led to the expansion of these more effective and more cost-effective alternatives to detention and incarceration/placement.
+Northern Rivers Family of Services appreciates the Governor's and the Legislature's continued commitment to improving New York's juvenile justice system.
+The past few Executive Budgets have eliminated costly and empty beds; enabled youth placed in nonsecure facilities to be placed closer to home; created a statutory funding mechanism for alternatives to detention and placement programs; and led to the expansion of these more effective and more cost-effective alternatives to detention and incarceration/placement.

+We recommend continued innovation and reform of the state's juvenile justice system.
 We also recommend passage and timely completion of the Raise the Age recommendations including detailed implementation plans to support the development of an implementation and resource plan to treat young people in a manner that promotes long-term youth development and public safety.
 In this regard, thoughtful planning at all levels of government and the judiciary and the provider community are needed to ensure that the implementation is successful.

-6. Assess the Impact of the Justice Center for the Protection of People with Special Needs
+5. Assess the Impact of the Justice Center for the Protection of People with Special Needs

-More than three years ago the Legislature unanimously passed legislation creating the New York State Justice Center for the Protection of People with Special Needs.
+More than three years ago the Legislature unanimously passed legislation creating the NYS Justice Center for the Protection of People with Special Needs.
 Since implementation, the Justice Center has played an important role in protecting vulnerable adults and children in licensed and regulated residential and community programs.